Ivo-Balbaert/The_Way_to_Mojo/book/9_Collection types.md

 An alternative is the or_else() method, which returns the stored value if there is one, or a user-specified default value otherwise (see line 3).

 ## 9.5 Tuple
-This is implemented in the built-in module `tuple`.
+A tuple is an unordered sequence of values, and the type exists in many programming languages, and also in Mojo!
+It is implemented in the built-in module `tuple`.
-A tuple consists of zero or more, possibly heterogeneous values, separated by commas and enclosed in ().
+More specifically, a tuple consists of zero or more, possibly heterogeneous values, separated by commas and enclosed in ().

 >Note: There is also a static_tuple module in package utils, which defines the tpe `StaticTuple`, which is a statically sized tuple type containing elements of the **same types**.
 It is imported with: `from utils import StaticTuple`.